samchan182/llm-hands-on-projects/Project_LOG.md

 ## Why OpenAI has python SDKs?
 Almost every major services provides SDKs (AWS OpenAI Stripe...).
 For each programming language, they has an API to speak to "raw HTTP", the sending web request with specific formats.

-## Why we need to set the System prompt?

 ## what is SDKs?
 Software Development Kit.
 To prevent to 'talk' to the system where you need to build everything from scratch.
 It gives you some pre-existed works from someone else.

 ## Why we need to setup Anaconda in advance?
 Anaconda is a distribution of python, which is bundled with conda package manager, with many pre-installed packages, for ML/data science.
 An environment is just a simply folder contains many installed packaged.

-When you in (llms) environment, it tells your terminal to <u>use python and package in this particular folder</u>.
+When you in (llms) environment, it tells your terminal to <u>use python and package in this particular folder</u>. s

 While the (base) is default conda environment.
 It shows once you install conda.